PhilipTimothe/portfolio_planner_client/README.md

+# Portfolio Planner
+React / Redux project that focuses on financial planning with the means of accessing financial information from external sources along with internal backend stored details.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).